jpljayaprakash/JP-42/README.md

 - [ex02: ft_ultimate_range]- Return the Length of a Range
 - [ex03: ft_strjoin]- Join Two Strings Together

+RUSH : All the following are group projects
 # Rush 00

 In this project, we are tasked with creating a program that displays specific patterns based on the input parameters.